 A person who is injured as a result of a transport accident is entitled to no fault benefits under the transport accident scheme if: • the accident occurred in Victoria; or • the accident occurred outside Victoria (but in Australia) and involved a Victorian registered motor vehicle and at the time of the accident the injured person was: • a … Read More

 You can lodge a claim by ringing the TAC call centre on 1300 654 329 or toll free on 1800 332 556.

 TAC has a legal obligation to continue funding reasonable, accident related hospital, medical and like expenses indefinitely.
-The payment of a lump sum impairment benefit (see below) or common law damages (see below) does not bring this entitlement to an end.
+The payment of a lump sum impairment benefit or common law damages does not bring this entitlement to an end.
 However, if TAC considers that medical treatment is unrelated to injuries a claimant may have sustained in the accident, it can refuse to fund … Read More

 Yes.
 TAC pays a no fault lump sum benefit called an “impairment benefit” to eligible accident victims.
 As the Compulsory Third Party Insurer of all Victorian registered motor vehicles, TAC also pays lump sum awards of common law damages to seriously injured transport accident victims.

 An impairment benefit is a no fault lump sum payment designed to compensate for pain and suffering.
 To be eligible to receive an impairment lump sum payment, your level of impairment, expressed as a percentage of the whole body/person, must exceed 10%.
 The impairment percentage is calculated by TAC after having you examined by medical specialists who have successfully completed … Read More